vector-of-bool/vector-of-bool.github.io/_drafts/modules-doa.md

 The issues were not discussed.
 The issues were not disproven.
 No one even mentioned the problems outlined in p1427.
-We are told to simply [trust some big names](https://twitter.com/jfbastien/status/1089536692288024576) to know better than we do (Appeal to authority?).
+We are told to simply [trust some big names](https://twitter.com/jfbastien/status/1089536692288024576) to know better than we do (an appeal to authority).

+People backing the current modules design have not proven that modules work at scale, yet also demand proof from SG15 that they *do not* work at scale.
+Existing "modules" deployments do not use the current design, and do not use the automated module scanning that would be required for use with real build systems in the wild.

 If modules are merged and it turns out that they cannot be implemented in a well-performing and flexible fashion, people will not use modules.
 If a broken